 People pulled over for driving on a suspended license in Colorado get issued a citation.
 It does not matter if the driver was being safe and was committing no other traffic violations.

-Note that people can still get charged with violating CRS 42-2-138 whether they drive with a suspended Colorado driver’s license or a suspended license from another state.
-The Colorado DMV (officially called the Department of Revenue’s Division of Motor Vehicles) recognizes the driver’s license suspensions, revocations, and cancellations of non-residents.
+Note that people can still get charged with violating CRS § 42-2-138 whether they drive with a suspended Colorado driver’s license or a suspended license from another state.
+The Colorado DMV (officially called the Department of Revenue’s Division of Motor Vehicles) recognizes the driver’s license

 See our related article on DUR charges.